shivtchandra/TS-JS-Convertor/README.md

 -----

-## 🤝 Contributing
+## Contributing

-Contributions are welcome\!
+Contributions are welcome.
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 ### Development Setup